 The Company is exposed to foreign currency risk arising from payments of various expenditures (predominately in GBP) and investments and bank deposits denominated in foreign currencies (mainly GBP and EUR).
-Its risk management policy is to forecast the amount of GBP payments and to retain some GBP bank deposits or convert from USD to GBP as soon as deemed appropriate.
+Its risk management policy is to forecast the amount of GBP payments and to retain some GBP bank deposits to cover future expenditure or convert from USD to GBP as soon as deemed appropriate.